-- appropriate secondary uses for transmission corridors including, but not limited to, stormwater management facilities, district heating and cooling facilities, trails and linear parks, community gardens and agricultural uses, appropriate naturalized low-maintenance landscaping and transportation. - 7.2.3.5 To work with the Region and utility providers to ensure appropriate utility design and placement, including locating cables, electrical circuits and other utility structures underground in order to minimize visual impacts.
-Markham and the Region shall encourage priority areas for underground installation of utilities in new communities and intensification areas. - 7.2.3.6 To work cooperatively with appropriate agencies to design transformer stations in a way that is sensitive to the surrounding context and to provide enhanced landscaping where appropriate. - 7.2.3.7 To require the proponents of any development, redevelopment and site alteration adjacent to the TransCanada pipeline shown in Appendix E Transportation, Services and Utilities, or a natural gas compressor station to: - a) obtain approval by TransCanada Pipelines where development, redevelopment or site alteration is located within the mandatory setback distance; - b) locate buildings and structures a minimum setback from the pipeline right-of-way, as determined by TransCanada Pipelines and the National Energy Board; - c) locate any accessory and temporary structures, landscaping and parking within the setback boundaries, subject to the approval of TransCanada Pipelines; and - d) consult with TransCanada Pipelines where development, redevelopment and site alteration is located within 200 metres of the pipeline right-of-way or natural gas compressor station. - 7.2.3.8 To work cooperatively with TransCanada Pipelines and other utility providers to encourage the use of their right-of-ways for open space, natural heritage, trail purposes, community gardens and agriculture use. - 7.2.3.9 To encourage telecommunication service and data network providers to integrate new facilities into existing and new communities by: - a) co-locating cellular transmission facilities wherever possible and where appropriate, to minimize visual impacts of wireless towers; and - using existing support structures (i.e., light poles, roof tops, etc.) and stealth design techniques for new telecommunication facilities where co-location of cellular transmission facilities is not possible. - 7.2.3.10 To work in partnership with Markham District Energy to provide leadership in the design, development and use of community energy systems in Markham and to promote Markham as a demonstration site for new technologies addressing climate change and energy.
+- 7.2.3.7 To require the proponents of any development, redevelopment and site alteration adjacent to the TransCanada pipeline shown in Appendix E Transportation, Services and Utilities, or a natural gas compressor station to: - a) obtain approval by TransCanada Pipelines where development, redevelopment or site alteration is located within the mandatory setback distance; - b) locate buildings and structures a minimum setback from the pipeline right-of-way, as determined by TransCanada Pipelines and the National Energy Board; - c) locate any accessory and temporary structures, landscaping and parking within the setback boundaries, subject to the approval of TransCanada Pipelines; - d) consult with TransCanada Pipelines where development, redevelopment and site alteration is located within 200 metres of the pipeline right-ofway or natural gas compressor station; and - e) carry out a noise and vibration study where development, redevelopment and site alteration is located within 750 metres of a natural gas compressor station. - 7.2.3.8 To work cooperatively with TransCanada Pipelines and other utility providers to encourage the use of their right-of-ways for open space, natural heritage, trail purposes, community gardens and agriculture use. - To encourage telecommunication service and data network providers to integrate new facilities into existing and new communities by: - a) co-locating cellular transmission facilities wherever possible and where appropriate, to minimize visual impacts of wireless towers; and - b) using existing support structures (i.e., light poles, roof tops, etc.) and stealth design techniques for new telecommunication facilities where co-location of cellular transmission facilities is not possible. - 7.2.3.10 To work in partnership with Markham District Energy to provide leadership in the design, development and use of community energy systems in Markham and to promote Markham as a demonstration site for new technologies addressing climate and energy.